Sakil-JU-CSE-28/Decluttered-Dhaka-Metro-Rail/README.md

   - Users can select their source and destination stations.
   - Specify the number of tickets they wish to purchase.
   - Proceed to a payment gateway to complete the ticket purchase.
+ - **Min Cost**:
+  - Users can select their source and destination stations.
+  - Get the station list
+ - **Min Time**:
+  - Users can select their source and destination stations.
+  - Get the station list
+- **In Danger**:
+  - Users can contact with the authority in case of emergency.
 - **View Metro**:
   - Provides real-time information about metro schedules and operational status.
   - Allows users to view detailed information about metro services.